 And still is ours today.’

-Here was a man who knew thanksgiving comes from love of God,
+Here was a man who knew thanksgiving comes from love of God, not from outward circumstances.

 To share with Family & Friends this Thanksgiving.